bloominstituteoftechnology/webtesting-i-challenge/README.md

 - a `fail(item)` method that accepts an `item` object and **returns a new item** object modified according to the rules defined by the client for enhancement failure.
 - a `get()` method for use when working on the stretch problem.

-Not all the information provided by our client is relevant to the design of the solution, but it's included to help understand how the enhancing system works.

 The following sections list information provided by the client about `items` and the game's enhancing system.

 ### Items.